OrgFlow/docs/content/reference/commands/auth-key-save.md

   Prompted for when not specified, and possible to do so.
 Must be a valid encryption key (see @command_auth_key_create to create a new key).

-  The key to be saved (if specified), otherwise clears out the saved key (if any).
+  The key to be saved (if specified), otherwise leave empty to clear out the saved key (if any).

 - **`--environment=<environmentName>`**